 This final part of this sail trim series could be a book in itself.
 However here I will be brief and try to cover the points often raised by my customers.
-I realise a lot of you may never use the spinnaker or gennaker that you have aboard or may not even have one.
+I realize a lot of you may never use the spinnaker or gennaker that you have aboard or may not even have one.
 Last week, I was sailing on a three year old 130 footer in the Rhodes and after checking the foresails aboard which we supplied the skipper asked if we could hoist the asymmetric.
 The crew being few in numbers had never hoisted the sail.
 After working out where to run the leads, etc., we sailed off in the sunset towards Turkey.

 Here we will consider cruising Symmetric and Asymmetric all purpose Spinnakers.
 For the French reader a Gennaker is only a code 0 type sail and not the Anglo Saxon general Asymmetric.